minhthangbk/ztachip/README.md

 ### Running demo #3
 After LLM model has been loaded from SSD card, you will be presented with a prompt on the serial port.
-Enter a questions then hit enter.
+Enter a question then hit enter.
 There will be a response from LLM model.
 Hit Ctrl-C to break the response.